-- A. Surveyed As-Built plans and profiles shall be furnished to Raleigh Water by the Engineer upon completion of the project. - B. All coordinates shall tie into the NC grid coordinate system (NAD1983 State Plane) and the vertical datum NAVD88.
-All units are to be US survey feet.
-The closest geodetic monument to the project shall be identified in the "as-built" plans. - C. All current Wake County parcel information in the project area is to be defined and properly labeled.
-All streets in the project area shall be defined and labeled. - D. All "as-built" plans shall include a vicinity map and an overall site or utility plan and be clearly marked as an "as-built plan" or "record drawing".
-The plan shall include the following information on a twenty-four by thirty-six (24x36) inch layout (paper for initial walk-through, mylar for final): "as-built" date, project title, permit number, page numbering, north arrow, scale of drawing, bar scale, all easements with book and page number and dimensioned, pipe section, pipe size, pipe material, fitting type defined, valve type defined, meters, backflow preventers, length of bore and jack, abandoned and/or removed features, and connections to existing utilities. - E. All service stubs shall be shown, and all mains shall be labeled as public or private. - F. A twenty-four by thirty-six (24x36) inch paper copy shall be submitted to the Inspections Department for review and comment before initial walk-through.
-Once these comments are addressed, a twenty-four by thirty-six (24x36) inch mylar copy of each sheet shall be resubmitted.
-In addition to hard copy mylars, a PDF file of each signed and sealed mylar sheet must be submitted.
+- A. Surveyed As-Built plans and profiles shall be furnished to Raleigh Water by the Engineer upon completion of the project in digital format.
+DWG, DGN, DXF, and SHP are acceptable formats. - B. All coordinates shall tie into the NC grid coordinate system and have their horizontal and vertical datum identified.
+All units are to be US survey feet. - C. All current Wake County parcel information in the project area is to be defined and properly labeled.
+All streets in the project area shall be defined and labeled. - D. All "as-built" files shall include a vicinity map and an overall site or utility plan and be clearly marked as an "as-built plan" or "record drawing".
+"As-built" date, project title, permit number, page numbering, north arrow, scale of drawing, horizontal and vertical datum, bar scale, all easements labeled with book and page number and dimensioned, pipe section, pipe size, pipe material, fitting type defined, valve type defined, meters, backflow preventers, length of bore and jack, abandoned and/or removed features, and connections to existing utilities. - E. All service stubs shall be shown, and all mains shall be labeled as public or private. - F. Initial and Final Walk-Through submittals. - 1) Initial walk-through submittal A PDF file shall be submitted to the inspector for review and comments before initial walk-through. - 2) Final walk-through submittal A PDF file of each signed and sealed plan sheet must be submitted.
 A CAD file of utilities should show the overall water system as-built layout along with the property or subdivision boundaries.
-DWG, DGN, DXF, and SHP are acceptable formats.
-Please save CAD files in "model space" on the current NC State Plane grid.
-A comma-delimited text file or Microsoft Excel file of survey information is required with the following columns: FeatureType (Valve, Meter, Tee, etc.), X coordinate, Y coordinate, Z coordinate, Size, and Description.
+DWG, DGN, DXF, and SHP are acceptable formats. - G. CAD files must be saved in "model space" on the current NC State Plane grid.
+A commadelimited text file or Microsoft Excel file of survey information is required with the following columns: FeatureType (Valve, Meter, Tee, etc.), X coordinate, Y coordinate, Z coordinate, Size, and Description.
 See example below.

-FeatureType Х Y Ζ Size Description Tee 2086904.78 732688.47 349.69 12x12x6 DI tee Valve 2086907.12 7326892.41 349.78 6" Gate valve Hydrant 2086910.49 7326899.57 352.62 4.5" 2012 Mueller Super Centurion 250 Meter Box 2085638.36 731998.1 368.23 5/8" specify domestic or irrigation BFP 2085639.24 731996.33 368.35 3/4" RPZ
+FeatureType X Y Z Size Description Tee 2086904.78 732688.47 349.69 12x12x6 DI tee Valve 2086907.12 7326892.41 349.78 6" Gate valve Hydrant 2086910.49 7326899.57 352.62 4.5" 2012 Mueller Super Centurion 250 Meter Box 2085638.36 731998.1 368.23 5/8" specify domestic or irrigation BFP 2085639.24 731996.33 368.35 3/4" RPZ